-Adjunct Faculty: R. Benferhat, T. Decanio, T. Gayen
+Adjunct Faculty: R. Benferhat, J.Mendelson

-The Department of Electrical and Computer Engineering Technology (ECET) offers courses leading to a Bachelor of Science in Electrical and Computer Engineering Technology.
-Our program provides students with knowledge of the tools, applications, and implementations of engineering theories and practices.
-Electrical and Computer Engineering Technology education is based on a combination of theory-based coursework and hands-on laboratory experiences.
+The Department of Electrical and Computer Engineering Technology (ECET) offers courses leading to the degree of Bachelor of Science in the same field.
+Our program provides students with knowledge of the tools, applications, design and implementations of electrical and computer engineering theories.
+Engineering Technology education is based on a combination of theory-based coursework and hands-on laboratory experiences.
 Students acquire skills to build electrical and computer based systems, program devices and systems, design micro-based systems, run engineering projects, and much more.

-Graduates with degrees in Electrical and Computer Engineering Technology, or Electrical Engineering Technologists, work in areas that deal with design, implementation, testing, and manufacturing of engineering products; alternatively they can work in engineering operations, sales, and technical services.
+Graduates with degrees in Electrical and Computer Engineering Technology work in areas that deal with design, implementation, testing, and manufacturing of engineering products; alternatively they can work in engineering operations, sales, and technical services.
 Our ECET alumni survey shows positions in component design, test and evaluation, production engineering, development and design, distribution, and sales, as well as field engineering, quality control, and information technology.